-Oliver Springs is an outdoor lover’s paradise and has always been geared toward tourist.
+Oliver Springs is an outdoor lover’s paradise and has always been geared toward tourists.
 People settled in the area in 1821 because of the mineral springs.
-The founder, Richard Oliver built a 35-room inn in the 1830′s and began the first promotion of the mineral springs.
+The founder, Richard Oliver built a 35-room inn in the 1830s and began the first promotion of the mineral springs.
 The inn was used as a hospital by both sides during the Civil War.
-The property has also been home to a resort hotel, which was replaced in 1895 by a 150 room hotel.
+The property has also been home to a resort hotel, which was replaced in 1895 by a 150-room hotel.
 From 1895 until it burned in 1905, the Oliver Springs Hotel was a nationally known destination.
 The railroad, which came to Oliver Springs in 1888, brought thousands of visitors to the springs.
-The hotel eventually burnt down and the springs were covered but the evidence of water conduits and reservoirs can can still be seen on the site.
+The hotel eventually burnt down and the springs were covered, but the evidence of water conduits and reservoirs can still be seen on the site.

-Today, many outdoor enthusiast travel to the area to take advantage of the mountains.
-Oliver Springs is the gateway to Windrock Park which is the largest privately owned off-road facility in the United States.
-The park’s 72,000 acres of mountain terrain with 300 miles of trails is ideal for off-roading, horseback riding, trail running or just sightseeing.
+Today, many outdoor enthusiasts travel to the area to take advantage of the mountains.
+Oliver Springs is the gateway to Windrock Park, which is the largest privately owned off-road facility in the United States.
+The park’s 72,000 acres of mountain terrain with 300 miles of trails is ideal for off-roading, horseback riding, trail running or even just sightseeing.

 When you visit Oliver Springs, TN, make sure to take a look at the best things to do in the area, the best places to eat in Oliver Springs, and the best places to stay.
 Plan your visit to Oliver Springs to explore all that the city has to offer!